Richie765/meteor-pg/README.md

 For more details see [the leaderboard example README](https://github.com/Richie765/meteor-pg-live/tree/master/examples/leaderboard).

-The example in [examples/pg-live-select](https://github.com/Richie765/meteor-pg-live/tree/master/examples/pg-live-select) is based on the example of [numtel/pg-live-select](https://github.com/numtel/pg-live-select).
-It is included here to test / reverse engineer its usage.

 # Usage Example
 ## Publish / Subscribe (SELECT queries)
 Only use this for read-only SELECT queries that you want to be reactive.